Last chance to lock in current prices this weekend. Due to global events, some prices will increase from Monday 1st June 2026.

 No Dragging or Dropping

 Dragging heavy objects over the surface, or dropping them onto the surface is not recommended at any time, as damage could occur.
-Lift furniture rather than dragging it, and use lids or felt pads to protect flooring from pressure points or abbrasive surfaces.
+Lift furniture rather than dragging it & use lids or felt pads to protect flooring from pressure points or abrasive surfaces.

 Stain Resistance